 Focus on writing and submitting scripts for class discussion and analysis.
 Studies established writers and film for techniques, structures and styles.
 Note: May be repeated for up to six credits.
-Prerequisite: WR 121 English Composition; ENG 110 Film Studies strongly recommended.
+Recommended: WR 121 English Composition; ENG 110 Film Studies

 WR 280 CWE English/Writing